Biodiversity

 - Trees or shrubs that are removed get replaced

-- We empty the green house entirely for a few months in summer, this naturally breaks the life cycle of pests and reduces the need to use pesticides
+- We empty the green house entirely for a few months in summer, this naturally breaks the life cycle of pests and reduces the need to use pesticide

 - We never use pesticides in the open gardens